 Hoppin’ John is traditionally a combination of white rice and field peas or black-eyed peas.
 Though my Grandma used field peas, I had Hoppin’ John at least once a week while growing up in South Carolina.

 For a healthier spin on the classic, this recipe uses black-eyed peas and brown rice.
 It puts them together in one patty and adds fresh tomatoes and herbs for even more flavor.
 Full of protein and fiber, these Hoppin’ John Patties make a filling dinner or lunch.

 Best black-eyed peas for patties

-These fritters work really well solo because of the rice.
+These patties are almost like a black-eyed pea burger.
+You can top with tomatoes or your favorite vegetables and salt.
+These patties work really well solo because of the rice.
 But they are also delicious with the tomatoes on top.

 Another great option?
 Add some greens.
 My Easy Honey Cider Collard Greens would be a perfect addition to the plate.

 I used leftover brown rice for this recipe.
 It’s best to use cold rice – not one that’s freshly cooked.
 The cold, leftover rice will stick better.
 And it’s a great way to use up leftovers.

 You can use white rice if you’d like.
 But the brown adds a nice nutty flavor that I love.
 If you use white rice, you might need to add 1/4 cup or so more if you find that the patties don’t stick at first.
 I am guessing on this as I have not yet tried it!